saloonphp/pagination-plugin/.github/README.md

 ### Summary of changes

-- Paginators are now class based, so you define everything inside the paginator class
+- Paginators are now class based and less opinionated - you can still define paginators in your connector but they are defined via anonymous classes.
-- You now need to define `getPageItems` which means you don't need to provide a key to the `items()` or `collect()` method
+- You now need to define `getPageItems` method which tells Saloon where the array of results are on each page.
+This means `$paginator->collect()` and `$paginator->items()` work out of the box
-- Saloon will now throw exceptions if a paginated request fails, even if people don't add `AlwaysThrowOnErrors` trait
+- Saloon will now throw exceptions if a paginated request fails, even if people don't add `AlwaysThrowOnErrors` trait (when not using asynchronous pagination)
 - The `json()` method has been renamed to `items()`
 - Asynchronous support is not added by default but can be implemented by a trait
-- Inside every paginator, you'll be able to access `$this->page` as well as `$this->totalItems` which is counted automatically this is useful
+- Inside every paginator, you'll be able to access `$this->page` as well as `$this->totalItems` which is counted automatically
 - You can now specify a maximum number of pages to iterate over

 ## Synchronous Pagination